polifonia-project/stories/Sethus_Music_Theorist/Sethus#1_ConflictingTheoreticalInterpretations.md

 ---
-component-id:
+component-id: Sethus#1_ConflictingTheoreticalInterpretations
-- Sethus#1_ConflictingTheoreticalInterpretations
+name: "Conflicting theoretical interpretations"
-name:  ConflictingTheoreticalInterpretations
+description: "In collaboration with other colleagues, Sethus is preparing a book on modal theory and its application to late Renaissance compositions."
 persona:
 - Sethus
 keywords: